 The On-Street Cleaning Team, working Monday to Friday, provides an extra layer of litter picking and jet washing along our public highways.
 The team is on hand to support our community if there are any environmental concerns that need dealing with.

 Our ambassador has an important role to play being another set of eyes and ears on the street, helping people with wayfinding and directions, imparting valuable local knowledge and also making sure that the area stays clean and safe.

-Businesses today are engaged in creating wider social value, through Corporate Social Responsibility (CSR) related programmes.
+Businesses today are engaged in creating wider social value through Environmental, Social, and Governance (ESG) related programmes.
 There is a growing body of evidence linking commercial success with responsible and sustainable business.
 Our campaigns align themselves to these principles and deliver tangible results and return on investment.

-For the past three years, we have used the United Nations Sustainability Development Goals (SDG) to inform campaigns that will drive long-term sustainable, commercial, economic and social growth.
-By providing hyper-local knowledge and driving collective action, we will transform our SDG from theory into practical, immediate and tangible actions and results.
+For the past three years, we have used the United Nations Sustainable Development Goals (SDGs) to inform campaigns that will drive long-term sustainable, commercial, economic, and social growth.
+By providing hyper-local knowledge and driving collective action, we will transform our SDGs from theory into practical, immediate, and tangible actions and results.